dotysan/csedd-webapps/README.md

 # Web Applications for the Central Sierra Economic Development District

-This is a mono-repo for various ideas, proototypes, & web applications used by the CSEDD team.
-Some ideas may swim.
-Others may sink.
+This is a mono-repo for various ideas, prototypes, & web applications used by the CSEDD team.
+Some project ideas may swim, others may sink.
+As a team, we will get through the ocean of projects together.

 ## Develoment